 Establishment of marine protected areas, other effective area-based conservation measures (OECMs) and/or Ecological and Fishery Protection Zones, like the Jabuka/Pomo Pit area in the Central Adriatic, to protect valuable marine habitats, preserve the marine biodiversity and ensure the long-term health of fish stocks.

-Fisheries and aquaculture value chains are well developed in the Adriatic-Ionian region and they contribute to the socio-economic fabric of the region.
+Fisheries and aquaculture value chains are well developed in the Adriatic-Ionian Region and they contribute to the socio-economic fabric of the region.

 Further explore and tap into the role of fishery operators for the conservation of the sea.